lpurgitoryl/MyWindowsSetup/README.md

 ### TRCC
 [ This is so my AIO shows its theme on log in ](https://github.com/lpurgitoryl/TRCC_EnableOnStartup)

-### Warp
-So far its pretty cool!
-Automatically deteched my wsl environment and intial customization is enough to make thing looks pretty!
-- Theme > Dark City

-Other configs are not easily exported, but I made Ubuntu as default shell.

 # WSL
 Before Installing WSL
 - Control Panel > Programs > Turn Windows features on or off > Windows Subsystem for Linux > check and apply